opfesoft/sol-docs/misc/Performance.md

 Default behaviour without further configuration:

-- Creatures only follow their waypoint path if they are in reach of a player
+- Creatures only follow their waypoint path if they are in reach of a player.
 - Some special creatures (e.g. the Fel Reavers in Hellfire Peninsula) start their waypoint movement when they are loaded (this happens when the grid is activated by a player); they then continue on their path perpetually until the server is restarted.

 This takes less memory and causes low CPU usage.